 Getting Materials From Your Beasts

 Beasts in Hogwarts Legacy are the source of dozens of valuable materials which can be used for a variety of crafting, from gear upgrades to potions.
 In order to get access to these materials, all one needs to do is take good care of their beasts by keeping their affection () and hunger () icons green.
-If one does so, then the beasts will occasionally drop their rare materials, ready to be picked up and used by the player.
-Each beast produces different materials, so you will need to pay attention to which beasts drop what in order to make the best use of this mechanic.
+Once both are green, then the beast will drop their related material, which you can harvest later (after the timer that appears finishes).
+Each beast produces different materials, so you will need to pay attention to which beasts drop what in order to make the best use of this mechanic, though the names of the materials make it fairly clear.

 Personalizing Your Vivarium

-Like the Room of Requirement it is attached to (and in fact part of), the Vivarium is hugely customizable.
-But accessing the Conjuration menu from within the Vivarium, dozens of objects will be available for you to place, rotate, resize, and otherwise personalize.
-While some of these objects cost Moonstone, such as Beast Care structures, cosmetic objects — ranging from plants to benches to non-utility buildings — are free, and can be placed at a player’s leisure.
+Like the Room of Requirement it is attached to (and in fact part of), the Vivariums are hugely customizable.
+By accessing the Conjuration menu from within any Vivarium, dozens of objects will be available for you to place, rotate, resize, and otherwise personalize.
+These operate in the same way, and use the same transfiguration spells, as in the Room of Requirement.

 Now that you know everything you need to about the Vivarium, you are ready to rescue, care for, and raise the many beasts of Hogwarts Legacy!
 Let us know what your favorites are, and good luck at Hogwarts!